ton-community/ton-docs/docs/v3/guidelines/web3/ton-proxy-sites/site-and-domain-management.md

-# Site & Domain Management
+# Site & domain management

 ## How to open a domain for editing